Coronavirus (the day the church panicked).

 “These are the ones I look on with favor, those who are humble and contrite in spirit, and who tremble at my word”.
 The book of Malachi 4:2 the Bible says “But unto you that fear my name shall the Sun of righteousness arise with healing in his wings”.

-The world panicked in fear on the day coronavirus was declared a global pandemic.
-The fear was not from the coronavirus itself.
-The fear was from the media which propagated and spread the news through social media, television and radio air waves which control the minds of the masses.
-Remember the Bible says in Romans 10: 17, “faith comes by hearing”.
-The opposite of faith is fear, if faith comes by hearing then fear also comes by hearing.
+The world reacted with fear and panic when the coronavirus was officially declared a global pandemic.
+The Bible says: “faith comes by hearing” (Romans 10: 17), The opposite of faith is fear, if faith comes by hearing then fear also comes by hearing.

-There are two kinds of fear; there is reverential fear which comes from a specific sense of respect, awe, and submission to the Almighty God as a deity.
-And then there is another type of fear which can also be translated as “being afraid” according to Genesis 3:10.
-The Bible says,
+There are two types of fear: reverential fear, stemming from a profound sense of respect, awe, and submission to God and a second type of fear, also defined as simple fear or being afraid.
+According to Genesis 3:10, the Bible says,

 “And he (being Adam) said, I heard your voice in the garden, and I was afraid, because I was naked; and I hid myself” (Genesis 3:10).